PHoogestraat/Where-Did-My-Bike-Go-/README.md

 |Neural Network|  0.27|N.A.|

-Additonal model data was also evaluated with respect to each Police district (Down Town (DT), Norht District (ND), Norht East District (NE), North West District (NW), South East District (SE), and South West District (SW)) for the Random Forest and SVC models.
-The coresponding values for the Neural Netwroks Score were not obtained.
+Additional model data was also evaluated with respect to each Police district (Down Town (DT), North District (ND), North East District (NE), North West District (NW), South East District (SE), and South West District (SW)) for the Random Forest and SVC models.
+The corresponding values for the Neural Networks Score were not obtained.